By Megan Faletra, MS, MPH, RDN, Founder of The Well Essentials

 A few of our favorite ways to wrap holiday gifts are with linen or organic cotton tea towels, brown paper bags with string and some seasonal greenery, and reusable canvas bags that make for a perfect food tote after the holidays are over.

-By making these small, sustainable changes to the way you approach this holiday season, you will be able to turn a season that is full of excess into something very intentional and capable of supporting people and planet in a positive way.
-Not to mention, the more you show your friends and family how easy creating a sustainable holiday can be, the more likely they are to make conscious changes in their own lives and homes for years to come.
+By making these small, sustainable changes to the way you approach this holiday season, you can turn a season that is full of excess into something very intentional and capable of supporting people and planet in a positive way.
+Not to mention, the more you show your friends and family how easy it can be to create a sustainable holiday, the more likely they are to make conscious changes in their own lives and homes for years to come.